hashobject/blog.hashobject.com/resources/posts/20130603-clojure-webapp-with-https-support-on-amazon-beanstalk.md

 of type A.

-Select "Yes" for "Alias" field and you will be able to select Elastic Load balancer that works with your Beantalk instance in the "Alias target" field.
+Select "Yes" for "Alias" field and you will be able to select Elastic Load balancer that works with your Beanstalk instance in the "Alias target" field.

 After this is done you will be able to reach your web app using naked domain name (e.x. example.com instead of www.example.com).